Musical Instruments

 The melody is played with the thumb alone, which nearly always plucks the strings from the same direction.
 The speed this can attain is seen in a classical work arranged for the same basic ensemble.
 The use of the left hand to “hammer on” notes seen at the outset of the performance will be discussed further below.

-The four-note ornament described 45 seconds into it (3’58”) is executed in this manner.
+The four-note ornament described 45 seconds into it is executed in this manner.
 The next clip shows the same pattern with an added fifth note.
 In contrast, here the middle three notes are played with a single downward stroke that plucks all strings in the three courses.

 These demos show formidable ability in the rapid unidirectional use of a single digit.
 There is an obvious (and evolutionary) parallel between the use of a thumb pick on a concert zither and on an autoharp.
 The way the two index fingers are used on the qanun maps similarly into a two-finger picking style on an autoharp.

 Some Irish ornaments can be played on an autoharp with a single finger and none require more than two (even if eased with a third).
 For example, a quick single grace note from above — a “cut” — can be played either with a downward slide of one finger across two strings or the successive action of two fingers.
-A balanced corresponding grace note from below — a “tap” or “tip” — only has the latter option.
-The nimble action that this can require of the picking hand has a counterpart for the barring hand.
+A corresponding grace note from below — a “tap” or “tip” — only has the latter option.

-A crisp cut or tap needs to be silenced immediately after it has been plucked.
-If played with a lowered chord bar, a rapid shift is necessary to another bar that damps the grace note while permitting the following note to sound.
-Half of that motion can be spared by playing the cut or tap with all chord bars raised and flawless aim.
+The nimble action of the picking hand has a counterpart for the barring hand.
+A auxiliary notes in a crisp cut or tap need to be silenced immediately after they have been plucked.
+If played with a lowered chord bar, a rapid shift is necessary to another bar that damps the grace note while permitting the following main note to sound.
+Half of that motion can be spared by playing the cut or tap with all chord bars raised and careful aim.

 In playing the banjo you can get some notes with your left hand.
 One method is to fret a string so hard you can hear it.
-This I call ‘hammering on.’
+This I call “hammering on.”

 This either causes a silent string to begin vibrating or raises the pitch of one that is already sounding, as demonstrated on the concert zither above.
 It has absolutely nothing to do with damping.
 Pete’s term took root in the fretted instrument glossary and is often paired with a left-hand method for plucking a lower note that he dubbed “pulling off.”